balayher/Adventure/README.md

-# Adventure
+# Escape From Evan's Mansion

-A text adventure game.
+A text adventure game where you search for Evan's most prized possession and find a way to escape his mansion!

 ## Prerequisites